turboapps/docs/deploying/to_turboserver/c-getting_started.md

 ### Getting Started

-In this section you will learn about system requirements and instructions for installing, configuring and running TurboServer.
+In this section you will learn about system requirements and instructions for installing, configuring and running Turbo Server.

 #### System Requirements